pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

 * Dump privilege only checks RELOAD and SELECT.
 However, Dumpling supports different [consistency configurations](https://docs.pingcap.com/tidb/stable/dumpling-overview#adjust-dumplings-data-consistency-options), which need more privileges.
 * If online-ddl is set by true and a DDL is in online-ddl stage, DM will have a problem in all mode.
 Specifically, when ghost table has been created but not been renamed, DM will report an error when the ghost table is renamed during the incremental phase.
 You can learn more about online-ddl [here](https://docs.pingcap.com/tidb-data-migration/stable/feature-online-ddl).
 * For schema_of_shard_tables, whether it's a pessimistic task or an optimistic task, we all simply check consistency of schema by comparing all sharding tables’ structures.
 For optimistic mode, we can do better.
+* Version checker checks that MySQLVersion >= 5.6.0 and MariadbVersion >= 10.1.2 before.
+However, we find more and more incompatibility problems in MySQLVersion >= 8.0.0 and Mariadb.
+In view of supporting MySQL 8.0 and Mariadb is experimental yet, checker will report a warning for them.

 ## Proposal